josephj/module/README.md

             // Initial settings.
         },
         on: {
-            // Triggers when the dom is contentready.
+            // Triggers when this dom element is contentready.
             viewload: function () {
                 module.log("viewload() is executed.");
                 var node = this.get("node");